life-itself/tao/governance/README.md

 ### Communicating & Resolving Conflicts

 *   “Getting complete”, emotional “cleaning” and conflict resolution is a priority in our community.
-*   We believe that unspoken resentment and unresolved disagreements cause blocked relationships that damage the community.
+*   We believe that unspoken resentment and unresolved disagreements cause blocked relationships that damage ourselves and the community.
 *   We seek to create safe spaces for each other and to learn tools such as meditation, integrity (restoration), flower watering (acknowledgement), non-violent communication and sharing to help us transform conflict into positive growth.
 *   We are determined to show-up to each other, not hide from things for convenience, when we have a chance to address issues in a sufficiently safe and kind space.